wormhole-foundation/xdapp-book/src/development/messages/receiving/evm.md

-# Receving Messages on EVM
+# Receiving Messages on EVM

 To receive messages in EVM, first we need to implement a function `receiveMsg`.
 The name of this function is arbitrary, so any function name will work as long as your relayer knows what to call on the application contract when submitting messages.